alphagov/govuk_elements/README.md

 ## Usage

-To import all of the govuk-elements-sass files, first import the `_govuk-elements.scss` partial.
+To import all of the govuk-elements-sass files, import the `_govuk-elements.scss` partial.

     @import govuk-elements;

 ## Set a path for your image assets

-If you are not using Rails or Compass, then you will need to define a $path variable in your main application stylesheet.
+If you are not using Rails or Compass, then you will need to define a `$path` variable in your main application stylesheet.

-In `public/sass/main.scss` there is an example of this:

-    // Path to assets for use with the file-url function
-    // in the govuk frontend toolkit's url-helpers partial
      $path: "/public/images/";

+There is an example of this in: `assets/sass/govuk-elements-styles.scss`.

 ## Alternate usage

 You can pick and choose partials from the govuk-elements-sass package.

+Choose these from the list of imported partials in `_govuk_elements.scss`.

 **The GOV.UK frontend toolkit scss dependencies listed below must be imported first**.